Nicholas Ayala

-A Health Savings Account (HSA) is the ultimate investment hack
+A Health Savings Account (HSA) is the Ultimate Investment Hack

-…you are overwhelmed with read this and read that. šŸ˜µšŸ’«
+Anytime you start a new job… you are overwhelmed with read this and read that. 😵💫

 One of the larger decisions to make includes which health plan to select.

-Low deductible health plan.
+• Low deductible health plan

-High-deductible health plan.
+• High-deductible health plan

 The list goes on and on.

-and cost me thousands of dollars was the high-deductible health plans with a health savings account (HSA).
+One term that I was blind to for over 10 years — and cost me thousands of dollars — was the high-deductible health plan with a health savings account (HSA).

-What is a health savings account (HSA)?
+What is a Health Savings Account (HSA)?

 If you are one of the 23% of Americans that hasn’t started or researched what a HSA is…

-…a Health Savings Account (HSA) is a tax-advantaged medical savings account.
+A Health Savings Account (HSA) is a tax-advantaged medical savings account.

 The funds contributed to an HSA are not subject to federal income tax at the time of deposit.